 Would you like to be the next Edinburgh Exiles Standard Bearer?

-If you have a family connection to the City of Edinburgh and are available on Sunday 12th September 2021 to bear the standard in the Cavalcade and attend the Civic Reception and Claret Toast at the City Chambers and would like to apply for the role of Edinburgh Exiles Standard Bearer 2021, pleaseplease contact Sheila Collins via email.
+If you have a family connection to the City of Edinburgh and are available on Sunday 11th September 2022 to bear the standard in the Cavalcade and attend the Civic Reception and Claret Toast at the City Chambers and would like to apply for the role of Edinburgh Exiles Standard Bearer 2022, please contact Sheila Collins via email.

-Standard Bearers and Ambassadors of the Edinburgh Exiles Association:
+Standard Bearers and Ambassadors of the Edinburgh Exiles Society:

 2019: Josh Ward (Standard Bearer) (Japan)